medanosol/package-usage-check/README.md

-# package-usage-check
+# @medanosol/package-usage-check

-`package-usage-check` is a command-line utility that helps you identify and list unused npm packages in your project's source code.
+`@medanosol/package-usage-check` is a command-line utility that helps you identify and list unused npm packages in your project's source code.

 ## Table of Contents